Sateeshreddy1125/Ei_2024-25-Coding-exercise/README.md

   Introduction:
   This use case illustrates the Decorator pattern by adding extra functionality (Milk, Sugar) to a basic coffee without altering its structure.

+Exercise - 2:
+This project is a terminal-based Virtual Classroom Manager that handles operations like class scheduling, student enrollment, and assignment submissions.
+It allows for easy management of virtual classrooms, following SOLID principles and applying design patterns to ensure maintainability and scalability.

+Classroom Management: Add, list, and remove virtual classrooms.
+Student Management: Enroll students in classrooms and manage them.
+Assignment Management: Schedule and submit assignments for each class.